 Some people could say the man could not marry a woman who was previously married if Lynn’s former spouse is still alive.
 However, in light of 2 Cor.
 5:17-19, that is not correct.
 The following will help make this clear.
 A person was charged for a “cold-blooded murder.”
 The person was found guilty, and because the murder was so terrible, that person was given the death penalty by electrocution.
 Minutes before the electrocution, a priest had given the gospel to the murderer.
 The prisoner confessed his sin of murder, and was truly sorry and asked Jesus to be his (or her) Lord and Savior.
 The person was cremated the same day.
 Will the person go to hell or heaven?
 Most will say the person would go to heaven.
 There is a scripture that clearly provides the answer.

 The passage is about the 2-thief’s that were also being crucified with Jesus.
 One thief said- Luke 23:41-43, “And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 42 And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
 43 And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.”
-Jesus, through His atoning blood, paid for the of that thief; Jesus did not hold the sin of the thief against Him, and allowed the thief to go to paradise that day.
-Before Jesus rose from the dead, those who had lived a righteous life, went to paradise, but after His resurrection, they go to heaven).
+Jesus, through His atoning blood, paid for the of that thief; Jesus did not hold the sin of the thief against Him, and the thief would be in paradise that day.
+He became a new person, and therefore his past trespasses passed away.

-Similarly, a person who was previously married and divorced before becoming a Christian, is no longer bound by Jesus to their previous marriage- they are a new creation, a new person and can remarry, but that person needs to be a Christian (1 Cor.
+Similarly, a person who was previously married and divorced before becoming a Christian, is no longer bound by Jesus to their previous marriage- they are a new creation, a new person and their past trespasses have passed away.
+Therefore, they can remarry, but that person needs to marry a Christian (1 Cor.
 7:39).
 In man’s law the person is still required to make any restitution that the court may require.

 Some people say because Herod married his brother’s wife, that means Christians can only marry someone who has never been married, or someone who was married- but their spouse is deceased.
 The scripture is, Mark 6:18, “For John had said unto Herod, It is not lawful for thee to have thy brother’s wife.”
 It appears there is a contradiction between that scripture and 2 Cor.
 5:17;19.
 The Bible never contradicts itself- so how do we correctly explain this.
 First of all, Mark 6:18 is in reference to marrying a close relative or family member, and is not referring to marrying someone who is not a close relative or family member.
 The scripture in Mark is referring to Lev.
 18:16, “Thou shalt not uncover the nakedness of thy brother’s wife: it is thy brother’s nakedness.”
 Verse 18 provides more clarity, “Neither shalt thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time.”
 In Leviticus 18:7-18 there are at least 12 examples of what would be a close relative or family member.
 When God delivered the Israelites from under Pharaoh in Exodus, he gave them instructions which were in various Laws; these were given primarily in Leviticus and Deuteronomy.
 Deuteronomy has a lot more information and laws about marriage, divorce and remarriage than Leviticus, and certainly more than the one verse that in Mark 6:18.
 Mark 6:18 is referring to marrying a close relative or family member; we can’t use it to make it an all encompassing scripture about marriage without incorporating other key related scriptures.